Cement & Gypsum Trading License in Dubai: Cost and Requirements

 Provide required documentation, including passport copies and a business plan if requested

-Receive your trading licence and proceed with visa applications as needed
+Receive your trading license and proceed with visa applications as needed

 Licensing and Compliance Requirements

-To maintain compliance, licence holders must adhere to the following requirements:
+To maintain compliance, license holders must adhere to the following requirements:

 Maintenance of a registered address within the free zone